 Symptoms: Pain at the shin (Tibia) either on the front outer aspect or the inner tibia aspect.
 Usually activity related, area can be painful to touch, dull aching pain in front of the leg

 Contributing Factors: Doing ‘too much too soon’, high BMI, poor foot biomechanics, training error, training surface, poor core strength, footwear, sports, muscle tightness and weakness, repetitive loading, cambered road running, and more.

-Treatment Consideration: Correcting biomechanics, rest, muscle strengthening programme, progressively modifying your training programme, gait analysis, review of training/running surface, alternative activities to maintain aerobic fitness during the treatment plan, footwear change, consistent following of advice.
+Treatment Consideration: Correcting biomechanics, Shockwave Therapy, rest, muscle strengthening programme, progressively modifying your training programme, gait analysis, review of training/running surface, alternative activities to maintain aerobic fitness during the treatment plan, footwear change, consistent following of advice.